Welcome to Ms Boychuk’s grade three/four class

 2. Boot room shelves

-- Our class has assigned shelves in the boot room between the portables and the kindergarten room.
+- Our class has assigned shelves in our entry boot room.

-- Outdoor shoes must be removed when students enter the school and placed on the proper shelf in the boot room.
+- Outdoor shoes must be removed when students enter the school and placed on the proper shelf in our boot room.

-- Indoor shoes are kept on student chairs at recess and at the end of the day.
+- Indoor shoes are kept in student lockers at recess and at the end of the day.
 Indoor running shoes must be worn in the gym for phys. ed.